Originate/exosphere/tutorial/part_2/part_2a/05_communication.md

 for talking to ExoCom.
 They are called __ExoRelays__, since they relay messages between services.
-Each service contains exactly one Exorelay instance.
+Each service contains exactly one ExoRelay instance.

 <img src="05_exorelays.png" width="714" height="220">

 The Exosphere SDK provides ExoRelays for most popular languages.
-It is easy to write additional Exorelays for your stack.
+It is easy to write additional ExoRelays for your stack.

 ## Message Bus Types

-There is a variety of exocom implementations, each one specialized for a different set of requirements:
+There is a variety of ExoCom implementations, each one specialized for a different set of requirements:
 * __[ExoCom-dev](https://github.com/originate/exocom-dev):__
   A lightweight in-memory message bus implementation with very low latency,